Johnny Guarnieri: Career

 29 March episodes featured his trio with Guarnieri (piano), Slam Stewart (bass), and Sidney Catlett (drums), and was introduced by Alistair Cooke.

 In 1949, Guarnieri recorded an album with June Christy entitled June Christy & The Johnny Guarnieri Quintet.
 In his later years Guarnieri shifted more toward jazz education.
 In commemoration of his reputation as a teacher, Guarnieri's students financed a label for him called "Taz Jazz Records".
-In the 1970s, Guarnieri recorded numerous albums on his new label, and until 1982 worked at the "Tail of the Cock" nightclub in Studio City, California.
+In the 1970s, Guarnieri recorded numerous albums on his new label, and until 1982 worked at the "Tail o' the Cock" restaurant bar in Studio City, California.
 In the early 1980s, Guarnieri recorded Johnny Guarnieri Plays Duke Ellington on a Bösendorfer Grand "SE" player piano, for the Live-Performance Jazz Series.

 Death

 Guarnieri was based in Los Angeles later in his life, but traveled to the East Coast to play a concert in January 1985.
 He played at the Vineyard Theatre at East 26th Street in New York City on January 6, but had to stop at the intermission because of dizziness.
 He went to a friend's house to rest, but was admitted to St Barnabas hospital in Livingston, New Jersey the following day, where he died following a heart attack.